 - Pulmonary valve regurgitation.
-In this condition, the flaps (leaflets) of the pulmonary valve don't close tightly, causing blood to leak backward into the right ventricle.
+In this condition, the flaps (cusps) of the pulmonary valve don't close tightly, causing blood to leak backward into the right ventricle.

 - Pulmonary atresia.
 In pulmonary atresia — a condition present at birth (congenital) — the pulmonary valve isn't formed, and a solid sheet of tissue blocks the blood flow between the right ventricle and the pulmonary artery.
 Blood from the right side of your heart can't go back to the lungs to pick up oxygen.

 Many types of pulmonary valve disease are due to heart conditions present at birth (congenital heart defects).
 Treatment depends on the type and severity of pulmonary valve disease.

 - What is heart valve disease?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/hvd.
 Accessed Nov.
 3, 2015.

 - Pulmonary valve stenosis.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/CongenitalHeartDefects/AboutCongenitalHeartDefects/Pulmonary-Valve-Stenosis_UCM_307034_Article.jsp#.Vjp2ttiFPmI.
 Accessed Nov.
 3, 2015.

 - Stout K. Clinical manifestations and diagnosis of pulmonic stenosis in adults. http://www.uptodate.com/home.
 Accessed Nov.
 3, 2015.